Nodena site: Pottery

-Most pottery found at the Nodena site is of the kind known as Mississippian Bell Plain.
+Most pottery found at the Nodena Site is of the kind known as Mississippian Bell Plain.
 It was buff colored, contains large fragments of ground mussel shell as a tempering agent, and isn't as smooth and polished as other varieties.
 Other kinds found there are much finer, with a finer ground shell as a temper, some instances being so finely ground as to look untempered.
 The Nodena phase people put a bowl and a bottle into a grave with the bodies, usually of the finer variety of pottery.
 Shapes and decoration were varied in the mortuary pottery, from brightly colored abstract spiral designs, to elaborate effigy vessels depicting human heads, animals, and hunters and their prey.
-Pottery made by the Nodena people was built up from strips of clay, and then smoothed out by the potter, much like other pottery in the Eastern America area where the potters wheel was unknown.
+Pottery made by the Nodena people was built up from strips of clay, and then smoothed out by the potter, much like other pottery in the Eastern America area where the potter's wheel was unknown.
 Slips using galena for white, hematite for red, and sometimes graphite for black were used to paint the pottery, with a red on white swastika design being particularly popular.
 Sometimes incising was used (an example is the incised raptor image on the effigy head pot pictured), although it is rare in Nodena pottery.

 Head deformation

 The people of the Nodena phase practiced artificial cranial deformation or head flattening.
 Shortly after infants were born, they were strapped to a special carrier which deformed their skulls as they grew.
-Many of the skeletal remains found at the Nodena site had deformed skulls, of the type defined as fronto-occipital deformation, flattening of the forehead and the back of the head.
+Many of the skeletal remains found at the Nodena Site had deformed skulls, of the type defined as fronto-occipital deformation, flattening of the forehead and the back of the head.
 Of 123 skulls found by Dr. Hampson, only six could be considered "normal", meaning they did not show the signs of head deformation.
 The functioning of the brain is not affected by cranial deformation, but the overall shape of the skull bones are.
 This practice was performed by many Native American tribes into historic times, including the Choctaw, although it later fell out of favor.